Offline Meta-Reinforcement Learning with Online Self-Supervision

 \subsection{Algorithm Summary and Details}

 We visualize \mabbr in~\Cref{fig:computation-graph}.
 For offline training, we assume access to offline datasets $\buffers = \{\buff_i\}_{i=1}^\nbuffs$, where each buffer corresponds to data generated for one task.
 Each iteration, we sample a buffer $\buff_i \sim \buffers$ and a history from this buffer $\bh \sim \buff_i$.
-We condition the stochastic encoder $\enc$ on this history to obtain a sample $\bz \sim \enc(\bz \mid \bh)$.
-We then use this sample $\bz$ and a second history sample $\bh' \sim \buff_i$ to update the $Q$-function, the policy, encoder, and decoder by minimizing \Cref{eq:method-critic}, \Cref{eq:method-actor}, and \Cref{eq:encoder-decoder-loss} respectively.
+We condition the stochastic encoder $\enc$ on this history to obtain a sample $\bz \sim \enc(\bz \mid \bh)$ and sample a second history sample $\bh' \sim \buff_i$ to update the $Q$-function, the policy, encoder, and decoder by minimizing \Cref{eq:method-critic}, \Cref{eq:method-actor}, and \Cref{eq:encoder-decoder-loss} respectively.
 During the self-supervised phase, we found it beneficial to train the actor with a combination of the loss in \Cref{eq:method-actor} and the original PEARL actor loss, weighted by hyperparameter $\pearlweight$.
-We provide pseudo-code for SMAC in \Cref{alg:main} and a complete list of hyperparameters, such as the network architecture and RL hyperparameters, in Appendix~\ref{appsec:experimental-details}.
+We provide pseudo-code for SMAC in \Cref{appsec:pseudo-code}.